Borrowing Materials from Another Library in Person

 Information for Students and Employees at Other Institutions

-• In order to obtain a UFV card, please present your COPPUL card or institution ID and photo ID.
+• In order to obtain a UFV card, please present your institution ID and photo ID.
 You may be asked to log in to your institutional portal to demonstrate that you are a current student or employee.

 • You will be able to borrow up to 10 (combination of books and journals) items at a time.
 You cannot borrow course reserves, videos, or items in specialized collections.